-During Respondent's first year of probation and for the duration of the probationary term, up to four (4) years, Respondent shall be subject to second-year level testing, which is 36 to 104 random tests per year.
-Only if there has been no positive biological fluid tests in the previous three (3) consecutive years of probation, may testing be reduced to one (1) time per month.
-Nothing precludes the Board from increasing the number of random tests to the first-year level of frequency, which is 52 to 104 random tests per year, for any reason.
+During the second year of probation and for the duration of the probationary term, up to five (5)

+years, Respondent shall be subject to 36 to 104 random tests per year.
+Only if there has been no positive biological fluid tests in the previous five (5) consecutive years of probation, may testing be reduced to one (1) time per month.
+Nothing precludes the Board from increasing the number of random tests to the first-year level of frequency for any reason.

-Prior to practicing medicine, Respondent shall contract with a laboratory or service, approved in advance by the Board or its designee, that will conduct random, unannounced, observed, biological fluid testing and meets all of the following standards:
+Respondent shall contract with a laboratory or service, approved in advance by the Board or its designee, that will conduct random, unannounced, observed, biological fluid testing and meets all of the following standards:

 - (a) Its specimen collectors are either certified by the Drug and Alcohol Testing Industry Association or have completed the training required to serve as a collector for the United States Department of Transportation. - (b) Its specimen collectors conform to the current United States Department of Transportation Specimen Collection Guidelines. - (c) Its testing locations comply with the Urine Specimen Collection Guidelines published by the United States Department of Transportation without regard to the type of test administered. - (d) Its specimen collectors observe the collection of testing specimens. - (e) Its laboratories are certified and accredited by the United States Department of Health and Human Services. - (f) Its testing locations shall submit a specimen to a laboratory within one (1) business day of receipt and all specimens collected shall be handled pursuant to chain of custody procedures.
 The laboratory shall process and analyze the specimens and provide legally defensible test results to the Board within seven (7) business days of receipt of the specimen.
-The Board will be notified of non-negative results within one (1) business day and will be notified of negative test results within seven (7) business days. - (g) Its testing locations possess all the materials, equipment, and technical expertise necessary in order to test Respondent on any day of the week. - (h) Its testing locations are able to scientifically test for urine, blood, and hair specimens for the detection of alcohol and illegal and controlled substances. - (i) It maintains testing sites located throughout California. - (j) It maintains an automated 24-hour toll-free telephone system and/or a secure on-line computer database that allows the Respondent to check in daily for testing. - (k) It maintains a secure, HIPAA-compliant website or computer system that allows staff access to drug test results and compliance reporting information that is available 24 hours a day.
+The Board will be notified of non-negative results within one (1) business day and will be notified of negative test results within seven (7) business days. - (g) Its testing locations possess all the materials, equipment, and technical expertise necessary in order to test Respondent on any day of the week. - (h) Its testing locations are able to scientifically test for urine, blood, and hair specimens for the detection of alcohol and illegal and controlled substances.

-- (I) It employs or contracts with toxicologists that are licensed physicians and have knowledge of substance abuse disorders and the appropriate medical training to interpret and evaluate laboratory biological fluid test results, medical histories, and any other information relevant to biomedical information. - (m) It will not consider a toxicology screen to be negative if a positive result is obtained while practicing, even if the Respondent holds a valid prescription for the substance.
+- (i) It maintains testing sites located throughout California. - (j) It maintains an automated 24-hour toll-free telephone system and/or a secure on-line computer database that allows the Respondent to check in daily for testing. - (k) It maintains a secure, HIPAA-compliant website or computer system that allows staff access to drug test results and compliance reporting information that is available 24 hours a day. - (l) It employs or contracts with toxicologists that are licensed physicians and have knowledge of substance abuse disorders and the appropriate medical training to interpret and evaluate laboratory biological fluid test results, medical histories, and any other information relevant to biomedical information. - (m) It will not consider a toxicology screen to be negative if a positive result is obtained while practicing, even if the Respondent holds a valid prescription for the substance.